· Good bacteria in the gut can produce a chemical signal that affects the human genome

 · The chemical signal is produced by bacteria from the digestion of fruits and vegetables

-Scientists from the Babraham Institute near Cambridge in collaboration with colleagues from Brazil and Italy have discovered a way that good bacteria in the gut can control genes in our cells.
-The work, published Jan.
-9 in Nature Communications, shows that chemical messages from bacteria can change the location of key chemical markers throughout the human genome.
+Scientists from the Babraham Institute near Cambridge in collaboration with colleagues from Brazil (here and here) and Italy have discovered a way that good bacteria in the gut can control genes in our cells.
+The work, published today (9th January) in Nature Communications, shows that chemical messages from bacteria can change the location of key chemical markers throughout the human genome.
 By communicating in this way, the bacteria may help to fight infections and to prevent cancer.

 This new research shows that the short chain fatty acids increase the number of chemical markers on our genes.
 These markers, called crotonylations, were only discovered recently and are a new addition to the chemical annotations in the genome that are collectively called epigenetic markers.
 The team showed that short chain fatty acids increase the number of crotonylations by shutting down a protein called HDAC2.
 Scientists think that changes in crotonylation can alter gene activity by turning genes on or off.

 The team studied mice that had lost most of the bacteria in their gut and showed that their cells contained more of the HDAC2 protein than normal.
 Other research has shown that an increase in HDAC2 can be linked to an increased risk of colorectal cancer (here and here).
 This could mean that regulating crotonylation in the genome of gut cells is important for preventing cancer.
 It also highlights the important role of good bacteria and a healthy diet in this process.